-Swisscom has significantly reduced its ${\rm CO_2}$ emissions and intends to reduce them further.
-The remaining emissions from operations will be offset from 2020, making Swisscom's operations climate-neutral.
+Swisscom has significantly reduced its ${\rm CO_2}$ emissions again in 2021 and intends to reduce them further.
+The remaining emissions from operations have been offset since 2020, making Swisscom's operations climate-neutral.
 Offsetting covers emissions from the networks, the heating of buildings, mobility and related activities such as the purchase of network equipment, its transport, business travel and waste disposal.
 This includes emissions under Scope 1 and Scope 3 Category 1 (purchased goods, only network equipment such as routers for Internet access and set-top boxes), Category 3 (provision of energy), Category 5 (waste) and Category 6 (business travel).
-To cover these emissions, Swisscom buys CO2 certificates (CER) according to the gold standard (1 certificate = 1 tonne of CO2), from a biogas project in India.
-The external partner myclimate has guided this initiative.
+To cover these emissions, Swisscom buys CO, certificates (CER) according to the gold standard (1 certificate = 1 tonne of CO3), from a biogas project in India.
+The external partner myclimate has guided the project.
 Emissions under Scope 2 (purchase of energy, electricity and district heating) are offset by another mechanism (guarantees of origin, HKN).
-The non-renewable part of the electricity or district heating is offset by guarantees of origin for renewable and CO3-free energy (e.g. wind, solar or geothermal energy).
+The non-renewable part of the electricity or district heating is offset by guarantees of origin for renewable and CO,-free energy (e.g. wind, solar or geothermal energy).
 Swisscom therefore restricts the choice of guarantees of origin in two ways.